tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

-    Concealment is the precaution of the thief; if he is neglectful of it before the fact, the more ever and often is he obliged to apply to it thereafter.
+    Concealment is the precaution of the thief; if he neglects that before the fact, so much more is he obliged to apply to it thereafter.

     And likewise the great Swindlers of our time.
     They wrap themselves in titles and honours